elastest/elastest-bigdata-service/README.md

     chmod +x bin/*

 ## Start this component using docker-compose
 **Important**: This component depends on elastest-data-manager services.
-Please make sure elastest-data-manager component has been started before you start this component services
+Please make sure elastest-data-manager component has been started before you start this component services.
+For instructions on how to start the elastest-data-manager component please refer to https://github.com/elastest/elastest-data-manager.

-Note: your terminal need to be in the main project folder where the docker-compose.yml is located.
+**Note**: your terminal need to be in the main project folder where the docker-compose.yml is located.

 You can start this image using docker-compose.
 It will start the following: